Savage Shatterzone Weapons

 Weapons can be broken down into these basic types (with their SWADE Translation):

 Holdout (Light Pistol)

-Intended primarily for self-defense, holdout weapons are meant to be used one-handed.
+Intended primarily for conceal and carry self-defense, holdout weapons are meant to be used one-handed.
 They are designed for ease of concealment at the sacrifice of range, ammunition capacity, and damage potential.
-However, such weapons should not be taken lightly.
-Holdouts can be drawn quickly, and at close range, be just as deadly as their larger cousins.
-Real world modern examples of this type of weapon would be a Walther PPK, Smith and Wesson ASP and the COP.357.
+Holdouts can be drawn quickly, and at close range, and be just as deadly as their larger cousins.

 Pistol/Sidearm (Medium Pistol)

 Sidearms or Medium Pistols are commonly used by mega-corporate security forces, local law enforcement as well as the average adventurer.
 These weapons try to balance stopping power, ammunition capacity, range, reliability and size, placing as many as possible into one package.
 The result is often a weapon which has as much stopping power as a long arm but limited range or ammunition.
 Others may have acceptance range and ammo capacity but require several shots to bring down a target.
 Sidearms are intended for one-handed use, but two hands can also be used.